 “Customers will have even higher expectations for clean planes and airport facilities, a task we already embarked on, and will continue implementing beyond COVID-19.”

-— Fouad Mehdaoui, Digital agency programme manager, Delta Air Lines
+— Fouad Mehdaoui, Digital agency program manager, Delta Air Lines

 - Blocking middle seats in Main Cabin, Delta Comfort+ and Delta Premium Select across all flights while also reducing capacity on each flight to allow for social distancing (50% for First class and 60% for Main Cabin through June 30th, 2020)

-- Offering hand sanitiser at various touchpoints, while disinfecting surfaces across the airport experience, with the same level of care given to employee workspaces.
+- Offering hand sanitizer at various touchpoints, while disinfecting surfaces across the airport experience, with the same level of care given to employee workspaces.

 - Redesigning temporary boarding by row back to front of aircraft

-- Introduced a plane sanitising (disinfecting) procedure before every flight, along with the cleaning of tray tables, seat-back entertainment screens, armrests, and seat-back pockets
+- Introduced a plane sanitizing (disinfecting) procedure before every flight, along with the cleaning of tray tables, seat-back entertainment screens, armrests, and seat-back pockets

 - Mandating the use of face coverings by passengers and employees